 The value of promises in China

-Chinese exporters have grown weary of the foreigners’ rigidity, and they often do all they can to avoid precise promises.
+Chinese exporters have grown wary of the foreigners’ rigidity, and they often do all they can to avoid precise promises.
 It can be a shipment date, a certain level of quality, a proportion of wastage of materials, etc.

 What Americans of Europeans see as a step necessary to clarify expectations (and improve communication), the Chinese only see as a risk.